Last Updated: August 2, 2024

 Lori Greiner is often called "The Queen of QVC."

 Lori is a night owl.
 She goes to bed at 2 am because she gets energized at night.
 Before going to bed, she always exercises because it puts her to sleep.
-While on the treadmill, she watches the shows she has recorded, and her favorite include Empire, House of Cards, and Bloodline.
+While on the treadmill, she watches the shows she has recorded, and her favorites include Empire, House of Cards, and Bloodline.

-Lori partnered with Charitybuzz to raise over $126,000 towards some of her favorite causes such as The Trevor Project, Kind Campaign, CASA for children and Chicago Police Memorial Foundation.
-She also donates to different humanitarian organizations every year including the Salvation Army and Habitat for Humanity.
+Lori partnered with Charitybuzz to raise over $126,000 towards some of her favorite causes, such as The Trevor Project, Kind Campaign, CASA for children, and Chicago Police Memorial Foundation.
+She also donates to different humanitarian organizations every year, including the Salvation Army and Habitat for Humanity.

 Real Estate